 Discovering...

-From the historic fairways of Royal Golf Marrakech to the Atlantic links of Mazagan.
-Play world-class courses from 450 MAD with Atlas Mountain panoramas and year-round sunshine.
+From the 1927 fairways of Royal Golf Marrakech to the Atlantic links of Mazagan and Mogador.
+Play 40+ courses from 450 MAD with Atlas Mountain panoramas and year-round sunshine.

-Morocco has been a golfing destination since the 1920s, when the French protectorate established the first courses in Rabat and Marrakech.
-Today, the kingdom boasts over 40 courses designed by legends such as Robert Trent Jones Sr., Gary Player, and Cabell B. Robinson, making it the undisputed golf capital of Africa and one of the finest golfing destinations accessible from Europe.
+Morocco has been a golfing destination since the 1920s, when the French protectorate built the first courses in Rabat and Marrakech.
+Today the kingdom boasts over 40 courses designed by legends: Robert Trent Jones Sr., Gary Player, Jack Nicklaus, Cabell B. Robinson.
+That makes Morocco the undisputed golf capital of Africa and one of the most compelling golfing destinations within a short flight of Europe.

 Green fees shown are starting prices.
-Seasonal pricing applies during peak months (October-April) and holiday periods, when rates may increase by 20-40%.
+Seasonal pricing applies during peak months (October-April).
+Rates may increase 20-40% during holidays and peak weeks.

-The oldest course in Morocco and one of the most storied in Africa.
-Founded in 1933 by the Pasha of Marrakech, this parkland course weaves through ancient olive, eucalyptus, and palm trees with the snow-capped Atlas Mountains as a backdrop.
-Iconic holes include the par-5 7th, a sweeping dogleg around a grove of centuries-old olive trees.
-Kings, presidents, and world leaders have played here, and the club retains an air of regal elegance.
+The oldest course in Morocco.
+Founded in 1927, this parkland layout threads through ancient olive, eucalyptus, and palm trees with the snow-capped High Atlas as a permanent backdrop.
+The par-5 7th is the signature -- a sweeping dogleg around centuries-old olive trees demanding precision over power.
+Kings, presidents, and heads of state have played here.
+Winston Churchill painted watercolors from the clubhouse terrace.
+The club retains a regal elegance that no modern resort can replicate.

-Established by Pasha Thami El Glaoui (1933), redesigned by Arnaud Massy & later updates
+Established 1927 under Pasha Thami El Glaoui, redesigned by Arnaud Massy

 Cabell B. Robinson